it985/my-stars/README.md

 *   [oliver-gomes/csswand](https://github.com/oliver-gomes/csswand) - 🎨✨ Hover your wand and use your magic spell to copy beautiful css

-*   [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - The Open Source alternative to LinkTree.
-A hub to showcase YOUR links and content
+*   [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
+Showcase the content you create and your projects in one place.
+Make it easier for people to find, follow and subscribe.

 *   [oscarmorrison/md-page](https://github.com/oscarmorrison/md-page) - 📝 create a webpage with just markdown